 If clinical trial agreements are reached in the context of execution of multicentre research, the following applies to the submission of clinical trial agreement(s) in the medical/ethical review of multicentre research:

-- there is at least one clinical trial agreement of a participating centre needed.
+- There is at least one clinical trial agreement of a participating centre needed.
 This is the reference clinical trial agreement.

-- for all other centres a declaration by the sponsor will suffice.
+- For all other centres a declaration by the sponsor will suffice.
 This must include text stating that the clinical trial agreements from the other centres are similar to the reference clinical trial agreement which has been reviewed by the MREC on the basis of the two aspects of the CCMO guideline review clinical trial agreements (premature termination research + publication research results).

 Are both the reference clinical trial agreement and the declaration present?
-Then submission of the remaining clinical trial agreements of the study concerned to the reviewing committee (MREC or CCMO) is not necessary.
+Then submission of the remaining clinical trial agreements of the study concerned to the review committee (MREC or CCMO) is not necessary.
 Without the reference clinical trial agreement all agreements from the participating centres must be sent with the documents as appendices to the clinical trial agreement.
 The same applies to when the declaration is missing.